astropy/pyvo/docs/dal/index.rst

 Resultsets and Records
 ----------------------
-Resultset contain primarily tabular data and might also provide binary datasets and/or access to additional data services.
+Resultsets contain primarily tabular data and might also provide binary datasets and/or access to additional data services.

-To obtain the column names:
+To obtain the names of the columns in a service response, write:

 >>> print(resultset.fieldnames)

-To get metadata about a given column use :py:meth:`~pyvo.dal.query.DALResults.getdesc`
+Rich metadata equivalent to what is found in VOTables (including unit, ucd, utype, and xtype) is available through resultset's :py:meth:`~pyvo.dal.query.DALResults.getdesc` method:

+>>>  print(resultset.getdesc("accref").ucd)

 .. note::
-    There are semantics which allow you to get the name of fields which fulfil a certain purpose, namely ``ucd`` and ``utype``.
+    Two convenience functions let you retrieve columns of a specific physics (by UCD) or with a particular legacy data model annotation (by utype), like this:

-    >>> fieldname = resultset.fieldname_with_ucd('VOX:Image_AccessReference')
+    >>> fieldname = resultset.fieldname_with_ucd('phot.mag;em.opt.V')
     >>> fieldname = resultset.fieldname_with_utype('Access.Reference')

-The object is iterable
+Iterating over a resultset gives the rows in the result:

 >>> for row in resultset:
 >>>     print row['accref']
 ...

-and it's length is available via the ``len()``
+The total number of rows in the answerh is available as its ``len()``:

 >>> print(len(resultset))
 9

-it allows access to whole columns (as numpy array) by their name
+As with general numpy arrays, accessing individual columns via names gives an array of all of their values:

 >>> column = resultset['accref']

-or a specific row by rownumber
+whereas integers retrieve columns:

 >>> row = resultset[0]